realpython/python-guide/docs/writing/structure.rst

 processes are spawned to respond to external requests that can happen at the same time.
 In this case, holding some state into instantiated objects, which means keeping some static information about the world, is prone to concurrency problems or race-conditions.
-Sometime between the initialization of the state of an object, usually done with the __init__() method, and the actual use of the object state through one of its methods, the world may have changed, and the retained state may be outdated.
+Sometimes, between the initialization of the state of an object (usually done with the __init__() method) and the actual use of the object state through one of its methods, the world may have changed, and the retained state may be outdated.
 For example, a request may load an item in memory and mark it as read by a user.
 If another request requires the deletion